romeerez/orchid-orm/docs/src/guide/create-update-delete.md

 # Create, update, and delete records

-By default, all create methods will return a full record.
+We have `create` methods that returns a full record by default, and `insert` methods that by default will return only a count of inserted rows.

-`beforeCreate` and `afterCreate` callbacks are supported for creating, see [callbacks](#callbacks).
+To perform custom actions before or after creating records, see `beforeCreate`, `afterCreate`, `afterCreateCommit` [lifecycle hooks](/guide/hooks.html).

-`create*` methods require columns that are not nullable and don't have a default.
+`create*` and `insert*` methods require columns that are not nullable and don't have a default.

-Place `select`, or `get` before `create` to specify returning columns:
+Place `select`, or `get` before `create` or `insert` to specify returning columns:

 ```ts
 // to return only `id`, use get('id')